-- (a) have an audit committee which: - has at least three members, all of whom are non-executive directors and a majority of whom are independent directors; and - (2) is chaired by an independent director, who is not the chair of the board, and disclose; - (3) the charter of the committee; - (4) the relevant qualifications and experience of the members of the committee; and - (5) in relation to each reporting period, the number of times the committee met throughout the period and the individual attendances of the members at those meetings; or - (b) if it does not have an audit committee, disclose that fact and the processes it employs that independently verify and safeguard the integrity of its corporate reporting, including the processes for the appointment and removal of the external auditor and the rotation of the audit engagement partner.
+- (a) have an audit committee which: - (1) has at least three members, all of whom are non-executive directors and a majority of whom are independent directors; and - (2) is chaired by an independent director, who is not the chair of the board, and disclose; - (3) the charter of the committee; - (4) the relevant qualifications and experience of the members of the committee; and - (5) in relation to each reporting period, the number of times the committee met throughout the period and the individual attendances of the members at those meetings; or - (b) if it does not have an audit committee, disclose that fact and the processes it employs that independently verify and safeguard the integrity of its corporate reporting, including the processes for the appointment and removal of the external auditor and the rotation of the audit engagement partner.

 The Company believes it is not of the size to justify having an Audit and Risk Management Committee.
-Accordingly, the Board will comprise the Audit and Risk Management Committee pursuant to the Audit and Risk Management Committee Charter set out in Appendix F of the Corporate Governance Policies until such time as the size of the Company and the number of Directors increases, upon which the Company will establish a separate Audit and Risk Management Committee accordingly.
+Accordingly, the Board carries out the duties that would ordinarily be carried out by the Audit and Risk Management Committee pursuant to the Audit and Risk Management Committee Charter set out in Appendix F of the Corporate Governance

+Policies until such time as the size of the Company and the number of Directors increases, upon which the Company will establish a separate Audit and Risk Management Committee accordingly.